New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Shorten proposal-to-signature cycle from 14 days to 8

-Objective: Make expansion revenue a reliable second engine alongside new business
+Make expansion revenue a reliable second engine alongside new business

 Grow expansion MRR from 18% to 28% of total new MRR

-Increase upsell rate among accounts in month 6–12 from 14% to 24%
+Increase upsell rate among month 6–12 accounts from 14% to 24%

-Close tier upgrade conversations with 30 qualifying accounts
+Close tier-upgrade conversations with 30 qualifying accounts

-Objective: Recover churned accounts that left for the wrong reasons
+Recover churned accounts that left for the wrong reasons

 Re-engage 60 churned accounts from the last 12 months